POP1912/Pancake/README.md

 # Pancake
 Lightweight,Fast,And easy-to-use HTML5 game programming library/Game framework for all purposes

-Pancake is successor of Cake game engine,Which removed from github
+Pancake is successor of Cake game engine,Which removed from GitHub

 Pancake inspired by LOVE,Pygame,And even AppGameKit and it shares some of their concepts